StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ![Propagation function](/.gitbook/assets/v50_propagation_function_system_parameters_identifier.png)

-{% endtab %}
-{% tab title="Example with system and user parameters" %}
+#### Stop propagation for relation type

 The component template example below includes a user parameter that will be passed to the propagation function together with the standard system parameters.
-The arguments list in the component template extract contains one argument that matches the propagation function’s user parameter `relationType`
+The arguments list in the component template extract contains one argument that matches the **Stop propagation for relation type** propagation function’s user parameter `relationType`

 Component template `"propagation"` block: